ceisenach/torchkit/README.md

 ## autodiff
 Light wrapper around pytorch to implement auto-differentiation of vector valued functions.
 This allows for *significantly* improved efficiency in high dimensional action spaces because the  Hessian can be factored as the product of several lower rank matrices.

+### Implementation Notes
+As a backend to the autodifferentiation engine, we provide both a Pytorch and pure Numpy implementations.
+The reason a pure numpy implementation is required is that PyTorch v0.40 has a memory leak when running on the CPU that we were unable to track down (some buffers were not getting cleaned up).
+The authors have not confirmed whether or not this issue still exists in the most recent PyTorch release.

 ## bin
 THis module contains scripts to perform basic functionality essential to deep RL research.
 This includes: